Bullying and harassment in the workplace is unacceptable

 What is workplace bullying?

 Workplace bullying involves the repetitive, prolonged abuse of power directed at one or more workers that could or does result in humiliation, offence, intimidation and distress.
 Bullying can take many forms, such as publicly humiliating someone, verbal abuse, cyber-bullying, sexual harassment or spreading malicious rumours.
-In assessing whether behaviour is unreasonable, you should consider if an impartial person observing the situation would think it’s reasonable or acceptable to behave that way.
+In assessing whether behaviour is unreasonable, you should consider if an impartial person observing the situation would think it’s reasonable or acceptable for a person or group of persons to behave that way.

-Workplace bullying can create a toxic work environment and have a detrimental effect on yours and others health and wellbeing.
+Workplace bullying can create a toxic work environment and have a detrimental effect on yours and others' health and wellbeing.
+This may include:

 - Severe psychological distress, sleep disturbances and anxiety